kvalle/grinder-workshop/README.md

 Use these to create your response checks.

 To control whether Grinder should record the execution of a test as a success or failure, use `grinder.statistics`.
-(You will need the following import:
+You will need the following import, which should be familiar by now:

     from net.grinder.script.Grinder import grinder